 That’s why you have to create a video after you wrote your article and upload it on Youtube.
 Don’t forget to include a link back to your article in the description.

-Tumblr allows several different post formats, including quote posts, chat posts, video and photo posts as well as audio posts, so you are never limited in the type of content that you can share.
+Tumblr allows several different post formats, including quote posts, chat posts, video and photo posts, and audio posts, so you are never limited in the type of content you can share.
 Like Twitter, reblogging, which is more like retweeting, is quick and easy.

-Don’t forget to add back-links in the document you upload.
+Don’t forget to add back-links to the document you upload.

-BizSugar is a social networking platform and niche resource for small business owners, entrepreneurs and managers.
-The platform allows users to share videos, articles, blog posts, podcast among other content.
+BizSugar is a social networking platform and niche resource for small business owners, entrepreneurs, and managers.
+The platform allows users to share videos, articles, blog posts, podcasts, among other content.
 It also allows users to view and vote on submissions by other members.

-HackerNews is tech community similar to Reddit and GrowthHacker.
-Founded by Y Combinator, HackerNews features a variety of content focused on IT, computer science, and entrepreneurship but I’ve also seen articles that are totally unrelated that got a good number of votes.
-Every hacker deservers a break doesn’t? 🙂
+HackerNews is a tech community similar to Reddit and GrowthHacker.
+Founded by Y Combinator, HackerNews features different content focused on IT, computer science, and entrepreneurship.
+Still, I’ve also seen unrelated articles that got a good number of votes.
+Does every hacker deserve a break, doesn’t he? 🙂

-If you write about blogging, marketing, programming especially WordPress then you should bookmark your blog posts on ManageWP.org After registration fill your profile details and then ask for posting privileges to admin’s email address.
+If you write about blogging, marketing, or programming, especially WordPress, you should bookmark your blog posts on ManageWP.org.
+After registration, fills in your profile details and then ask for posting privileges to the admin’s email address.

-Zest.is is a relatively new place I’ve be visiting to find and share content but I think has huge potential.
-Zest.is is having people submit content suggestions to a team of reviewers who decide if it’s right for the community of Zesters.
+Zest is a relatively new place I’ve been visiting to find and share content, but I think it has enormous potential.
+Zest. is having people submit content suggestions to a team of reviewers who decide if it’s right for the community of Zesters.

-To be able to submit content and see other people’s content you need to install the Zest.is Chrome Extension.
-Out of 3 articles I’ve submitted so far only one got approved.
-It was our longest one that goes indeepth so if you want to get accepted make sure you’re content is totally stellar.
+To be able to submit content and see other people’s content, you need to install Zest.is Chrome Extension.
+Out of 3 articles I’ve submitted so far, only one got approved.
+It was our longest one that goes in-depth, so if you want to get accepted, make sure your content is stellar.

 Flipboard is another traffic machine that can make your site crash.
-Working is simple, you create related boards and submit your articles.
+You create related boards and submit your articles.
 Other users will see them while flipping around.
-Users can add your contents to their boards and vice versa.
+Users can add your content to their boards and vice versa.

 One thing to note about Flipboard is the strict guidelines.
-One of my accounts has been blocked since I was only sharing my own content again and again.
-It’s suggested to keep a proper balance and share others content before sharing yours or follow the popular 80:20 rule.
+One of my accounts has been blocked since I was only sharing my content again and again.
+It’s suggested to keep a proper balance and share others’ content before sharing yours or following the popular 80:20 rule.